 An advocate for eating well, Alex Ruch is passionate about food.
 And while he knows that nutrient values and calories count, his interest lies in the behavioral side of eating.
 Why do people choose to eat what they do?
 What are the environmental influences on a person’s diet?
 And, ultimately, how do you encourage healthy food choices?

 Additional highlights include the school’s welcoming environment and involved faculty.
-“The professors are genuinely interested in knowing my study interests and are supportive of them,” said Ruch, who works as a research assistant for Gregory G. Homish, PhD.
-With additional research team members, Homish and Ruch are assessing the effectiveness of educational approaches in preventing childhood obesity within Western New York.
+“The professors were genuinely interested in knowing my study interests and were supportive of them,” said Ruch, who worked as a research assistant for Gregory G. Homish, PhD.
+With additional research team members, Homish and Ruch assessed the effectiveness of educational approaches in preventing childhood obesity within Western New York.

 Ruch’s future plans include earning a PhD in sociology.
 Combined with his public health education, this will help prepare him for a career exploring food culture—the individual and social-level factors that influence what people eat and why, the processes affecting the values and meanings surrounding foods, and social movements related to food.